 LISTEN to my interview for the travel podcast “Experiences You Should Have” about this amazing rain forest experience!

 We visited in-between seasons, so what few guests we saw (maybe 10 toward the end of the week- the place accommodates 31) were other couples, some younger than us, some older.
 Several were semi-pro bird watchers, there was one pro photographer hired by the management to gather shots for marketing.
 There were no children in tow.

 As the owner and his wife explained, most visitors are there for the outdoor activities, the wildlife, and being in the rain forest.
 Many learn of this magical place by word of mouth.
-Still, el Remanso has earned the Trip Advisor 2016 Choice Award, consistently gets 5 star reviews, and people like Bear Grylls and other TV animal kingdom and critter show producers discovered this place some years ago.
-It won’t be long before Travel & Leisure does a piece that brings this area to the attention of a lot more travelers, but for now the sheer pain of getting there keeps the hoards at bay.
+Still, el Remanso has earned Trip Advisor awards through the years and consistently gets 5-star reviews.
+People like Bear Grylls and other TV animal kingdom and critter show producers discovered this place some years ago.
+It won’t be long before travel articles and social media brings this area to the attention of a lot more travelers, but for now the sheer pain of getting there keeps the hoards at bay.

 I hope they never pave that hellish road leading in or that’s the beginning of the end.

 Again I point to our photos with captions and the videos on my YouTube channel Costa Rica playlist as well worth the time, if you want to experience these places vicariously.
 I’ve worked hours to edit shots and videos and welcome the opportunity to share with friends and family.
 Please feel free to comment on photos or videos too!